CLARIAH/ineo-content/README.md

 Note these are specifically for Ineo and won't be previewed in the editor.

-For data and standards, no way of linking to underlying registries via identifiers has been defined yet.
+For data and standards, no way of linking to underlying registries via identifiers has been defined yet. (take this up with Menzo)

 ## Editing